Zzh-tju/ZoneEval/tutorials/readme.md

 As shown, one can see that the "left-0" detector produces very weak classification responses for the cats in the disfavor zone.

 Such spatial bias has a great impact on the robustness of detection applications.

+#### Traditional metrics fail to capture spatial bias.

+One can see that the "left-0" detector produces a 40.9 ZP@full (traditional AP), which is unable to provide a reference for where and how much the performance drops.
+Our zone metrics provide more meaningful information about the detection performance.

+#### Increasing training samples for the disfavor zone shrinks the performance gap between zones.

+The Table above also shows us promising results that the performance gap between the two zones can be significantly shrunk by simply increasing positive samples for the disfavor zones.
+And it should be noted that the performance gap still exists as the sampling remains imbalanced.

 ## Spatial Equilibrium Label Assignment (SELA)